Swapnil0115/SpareMachine_Tekton/README.md

 ### Setting up Tekton

 1. Install Docker and enable Kubernetes in the Spare Machine.
+2. Install Tekton Interceptors using ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/triggers/latest/interceptors.yaml``
-2. Install Tekton Pipelines :</br>
+3. Install Tekton CRDs :</br>
    ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml``
-3. Verify using -> ``kubectl get pods --namespace tekton-pipelines``.
+4. Verify using -> ``kubectl get pods --namespace tekton-pipelines``.
    You should see pods with names like tekton-pipelines-controller and tekton-pipelines-webhook in the Running state.
-4. Download tekton (https://github.com/tektoncd/cli/releases) and add into PATH under environment variables.
+5. Download tekton (https://github.com/tektoncd/cli/releases) and add into PATH under environment variables.
-5. Verify in cmd using ``tkn version``
+6. Verify in cmd using ``tkn version``
-6. Use the command below to enable dashboard: </br>
+7. Use the command below to enable dashboard: </br>
    ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/dashboard/latest/release.yaml``
-7. Forward the dashboard service to any port to access from localhost using this command -> ``kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097``
+8. Forward the dashboard service to any port to access from localhost using this command -> ``kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097``

 ---